 - Sub-par I/OrnCould use more PCIe lanesrnFan ports are not labeled

 AMD’s EPYC processors have made quite an impact these past couple of years, primarily because of expansion options, DRAM capacity, and affordability.
-However, the H11DSI-O motherboard by Supermicro won’t exactly save your wallet at a price of around $650 to $750.
+However, the H11DSI-O motherboard by Supermicro won’t exactly save your wallet at a cost of around $650 to $750.

 Expansion slots include 2 PCIe 3.0 x16 and 3 PCIe 3.0 x8.
 A bit less than the previous Xeon motherboard.